 With the help of IoT devices for manufacturing, processes may be tracked and equipment settings updated from afar.
 As a first step, workers may remotely monitor manufacturing operations and validate that their outputs correspond to regulations.
 Second, remote tuning and configuration let them save time and effort.

-In addition, automated devices streamline the monitoring and control of equipment by allowing workers to resolve numerous performance problems remotely using virtual networks.
+In addition, automated devices are incredibly useful for monitoring and controlling equipment.
+They streamline the process and allow workers to resolve performance problems remotely through virtual networks.
 When assets, including mobile ones, are tracked virtually, workers always know exactly where everything is.

 3. Predictive Maintenance